mburtless/gloo-mesh/docs/content/contributing/documentation/_index.md

 title: Contributing to the Gloo Mesh Documentation
 menuTitle: Documentation
 weight: 20
-description: Read this guide to help make Gloo Mesh docs the best they can be!
+description: Contribute to the Gloo Mesh Open Source documentation
 ---

 Hi!
 So you'd like to help us out with the Gloo Mesh documentation.
 That is awesome!
 Before you get started, we have a couple things to mention about contributing standards and process.
 We'd like to make this easy as possible, so if you have a tiny edit to make, check out the [Quickstart](#quickstart) section of the guide.
 Otherwise, here are the ways you can get involved: